oscarcapote/MMSBM-calculator/README.md

 ```
 Note that the first row contains the headers that you can indicate in the `config.yaml`.

-And here we have an example of metadata file.
+And here we have an example of metadata file, in this case, we add to the _item_id_ the _genre_id_ metadata.
 ```
 item_id genre_id
 0       2